Contents

 Testing procedure:

-2. Resistance values are then monitored every second during reflow simulation and once per cycle during thermal shocks.
-Via is reported as failed if there is a 10% change in resistance, via is reported as failed.
+- Resistance values are then monitored every second during reflow simulation and once per cycle during thermal shocks.
+If resistance changes by 10%, Via is reported as failed.

-3. For structures with filled vias, blind vias, and buried vias, the Propagated D coupon comes into play.
+- The Propagated D coupon applies to structures with filled vias, blind vias, and buried vias.
 This coupon may contain up to two via structures, representing multiple drilling and plating steps.

 (References: IPC-2221A and IPCB-2221B)